lukefairbank/iBrew/README.md

 ```

-Alternativly you can run a console to test out the commands. start the console with the command

-`ibrew console 10.0.0.99`.
+Alternativly you can run a console to test out the commands.
+Start the console with the command `ibrew console 10.0.0.99`.

 #### Examples